 Contribution Statements for 2024 - Registered parishioners who need a tax statement of their 2024 contributions for tax purposes may request one by calling the rectory at 216-341-2734 during office hours (Mon.-Fri.
 9-2 pm), sending a note through the mail or put a note in the collection basket.
 Please include in this note your NAME, ADDRESS, PHONE NUMBER and ENVELOPE CONTRIBUTION NUMBER.
 Thank You!

 "40 Days for Life" from March 5 to April 13 - you are invited to join other Christians for Life - 40 days of prayer and fasting for an end to abortion.
 You are also invited to stand and peacefully pray anytime between 7 am to 7 pm during the 40-day vigil in the public right-of-way outside PRETERM - 12000 Shaker Blvd., Cleveland or PLANNED PARENTHOOD - 25350 Rockside Road, Bedford Hts., or SIGNATURE HEALTH - 54 South State St., Painesville.
-Join us at the Kickoff Rally at Our Lady of Mount Carmel on Sunday, March 2, at 2 pm, 29850 Euclid Avenue in Wickliffe.
-The speakers are Luann Sowers, Executive Director of Ivy Women's Center and Mary Ann Meitin, Executive Director of Womankind.
 Contact John Noall for more information (216-245-9744) or (clevelandpraysforlife@gmail.com).

 Operation Rice Bowl - During the days of Lent, our parish will participate in the "ORB" Catholic Relief Service's Lenten program.
 This year "ORB" asks us to PRAY as a community, FAST in solidarity with those who hunger, GIVE concrete assistance to those most in need, while we LEARN about the joys and challenges in the lives of our brothers and sisters around the world.
 The theme for this 50th year anniversary is "For Lent For Life".
 The Rice Bowl is available on the tables near the church doors.
 We have 100 of them.
 If you wish to participate, take one of them, then, on Easter put your total donation into the large container near the marble pulpit.